Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/platform/arm/musca_s1/readme.rst

 ****************
 DAPLink Firmware
 ****************
-The code on Musca-S1 is running from embedded flash.
+The code on Musca-S1 is running from on-chip eMRAM (2MB non-volatile bootable memory).
 Make sure that the DAPLink FW for QSPI/MRAM is downloaded to the board.
 You can find on the `Arm Community page <https://community.arm.com/oss-platforms/w/docs/463/musca-s1-firmware-update-qspi-mram-boot-recovery>`__ A short description of how to update the DAPLink FW can be found there as well.